svavs/tera-mode/README.md

   (require 'tera-mode)
 ```

-After that, running `doom sync` will automatically download the `tera mode`.
-When opening an html file containing Tera code, enable the tera-mode with `M-x tera-mode`.
+After that, running `doom sync` will automatically download and enable the `tera mode`.

 ## Contributing